flathub-infra/documentation/docs/02-for-app-authors/10-verification.md

 but the Flathub website shows an incorrect or unexpected domain for verification please open an [issue](https://github.com/flathub-infra/website/issues).

-### I published an extension or a runtime but the website does not show the verification check
+### I published an extension or a runtime, but the website does not show the verification check

-Verification is only for applications, extensions or runtimes are not supported.
+Verification is only for applications.
+Extensions or runtimes are not supported.